FrancescaSrc/deep_reinforcement_learning_projects/report.md

 ### Dueling DQN

 The dueling DQN uses two streams, one estimates the state value function, the other the advantage for each action.
 The two branches are in the fully-connected layers.
-The Q-vakye is a combination of the two values.
+The Q-value is a combination of the two values.

 ### General information on Reinforcement learning

 Reinforcement Learning is a branch of Machine Learning where an agent outputs an action and the environment returns an observation or the state of a system and a reward.
-The goal of an agent is to determine the best action to take to maximaze its total reward.
+The goal of an agent is to determine the best action to take to maximize its total reward.
 The environment is unknown to the agent.
 Deep RL uses non linear function approximators to calculate the value actions on the base of the observations from the environment.
 Deep learning is used to find the optimal parameters for this function approximators.
 Since the agent is handling raw data and the entire end-to-end pipeline, this is called pixels-to-action, the agent starts from raw data and chooses the action which maximizes its reward.
 The RL agents can learn intuitive human behaviours, such as walking or knowledge gathering.